Diamondbacks score twice after error to beat Dodgers 3-1

 AP Sports Writer

+PHOENIX (AP) — Hits have been hard to come by for the Arizona Diamondbacks and probably will be all season, so they will need to find other ways to win games.

+Arizona certainly did against the Los Angeles Dodgers, winning with two hits a day after beating them with four.

-PHOENIX (AP) — Zac Gallen pitched six scoreless innings and the Arizona Diamondbacks scored two runs after Max Muncy’s throwing error in the eighth inning to beat the Los Angeles Dodgers 3-1 on Wednesday.
+Zac Gallen pitched six scoreless innings, and the Diamondbacks scored two runs after Max Muncy’s throwing error in the eighth inning of their 3-1 victory over the Dodgers on Wednesday.

+“We’ve learned to embrace close games, we’ve learned to embrace execution in critical moments and we’re prepared to play games like this all season long,” Diamondbacks manager Torey Lovullo said.

+Gallen was sharp for the third straight start, allowing two hits as the Diamondbacks — baseball’s worst-hitting team — struggled against Dodgers starter Julio Urías.

-Gallen allowed two hits and left with a 1-0 lead, but Ian Kennedy (2-1) gave up Trea Turner’s run-scoring single in the eighth inning.
+Arizona led 1-0 when Gallen left, thanks to Nick Ahmed’s first homer of the season, but Ian Kennedy (2-1) gave up Trea Turner’s run-scoring single in the eighth inning.

+Then the Diamondbacks found a way to manufacture some runs — with a little help.

-Arizona went back ahead in the bottom half, when Daulton Varsho scored from first base after Muncy threw the ball into right field on Sergio Alcantara’s sacrifice bunt.
-Matt Davidson put the Diamondbacks up 3-1 with a groundout off Daniel Hudson (1-1).
+Arizona went back ahead in the bottom of the eighth, when Daulton Varsho scored from first base after Muncy threw the ball into right field on Sergio Alcantara’s sacrifice bunt.
+Pinch-hitter Pavin Smith put the Diamondbacks up 3-1 with a groundout off Daniel Hudson (1-1).

-Nick Ahmed homered and Mark Melancon worked a perfect ninth for his fourth save in Arizona’s first series win over the Dodgers since Aug.
+Mark Melancon worked a perfect ninth for his fourth save in Arizona’s first series win over the Dodgers since Aug.
 29-Sept.
 1, 2019.

-The Diamondbacks finished with two hits.
+“We’re kind of coming into our own,” Gallen said.
+“We’ve got some talent here and just have to take advantage of some of their mistakes.”

 Gallen allowed one run and four hits in nine innings over his first two starts, but didn’t win either game.
 The right-hander was hitting his spots against the Dodgers, giving up a single to Mookie Betts in the third and nothing else until Turner’s double with two outs in the sixth.

+“Everything felt pretty good, for the most part,” said Gallen, who struck out five and walked two.
+“I had good fastball command, so tried to stick with that.”

-Urias allowed a run in five innings to beat San Diego in his last start and didn’t allow a hit against the Diamondbacks until Ahmed’s homer to left with one out in the fifth.
+Urías allowed a run in five innings to beat San Diego in his last start.
+He didn’t allow a hit against the Diamondbacks until Ahmed’s drive to left with one out in the fifth.

 UP NEXT